mcmurray0125/todo-list/README.md

 Current: finding better way to toggle active status on Todo-List and Sidebar Elements.

-Sidebar elements could be radio buttons to toggle is active status
+Created radio buttons in sidebar Elements.
+Now going to link them to list elements.